 You can set the available SSL/TLS protocol versions.
-Connections that can be used to change the protocol version are GUI/REST and FTPS connections (ISM 2.7.0.020 or later) used for node logging.
+Connections that can be used to change the protocol version are GUI/REST and FTPS connections used for node logging.

 By default, the SSL/TLS versions that can be used are as follows.